xlcnd/isbntools/README.md

 * `webquery` a class that uses `webservice` to retrive and parse data from a web service.
 You can build a new provider of metadata by subclassing this class.
-The following classes do that.
+The following classes do that (by using the *call pattern*).

 * `googlebooks` a class that retrives and parses book metadata, using Google Books API (you only have to provide an ISBN).